-Brett Kutnick’s practice emphasizes all aspects of appellate law and involvement at all stages of a lawsuit.
+Brett Kutnick is the Managing Partner at Hankinson LLP.
+His practice emphasizes all aspects of appellate law and involvement at all stages of a lawsuit.
 At the trial court level, Brett combines his appellate expertise with his previous experience as a litigator to help clients craft legal strategies that focus on the end result while preserving error.
 Brett’s extensive appellate background includes representing clients and arguing appeals before Texas appellate courts, handling Texas Supreme Court proceedings, and participating in appeals before the Fifth Circuit Court of Appeals.
 Brett also has significant experience in interlocutory appeals and mandamus proceedings that frequently involve complex procedural, jurisdictional, and evidentiary issues.
 He is also Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.

 Brett has assisted his clients in achieving successful resolutions of their appeals in a wide variety of matters, including: